chenyan1998/Term6_Database_AWS/README.md

 - Read the `kindle_reviews.csv` as `Pyspark.sql.Dataframe`.
 - Preprocessing `kindle_reviews.csv` including filter the rows without any review text and selecting columns `asin` and `reviewText`.
 - Apply Tokenizer to separate each word for each review, store the result in the column `Words`.
-- Apply Countvectorizer to fit and transform the new table to get the number of occurence of each word, store the result in the column `raw_features`.
+- Apply Countvectorizer to fit and transform the new table to get the number of occurrence of each word, store the result in the column `raw_features`.
 - Apply build-in library IDF to get the tf-idf value, store the result in the column `tfidf_value`.
 - Reorganize the output Dataframe in map-reduce fashion, apply Map function to map the word in vocabulary to its corresponding TF-IDF value.